Zen Arcade: Music

 Indicative of the band's desire for the album to be taken as a whole, no singles were released from it.

-"Something I Learned Today"

 The opening song, written by guitarist Bob Mould, was often used to open their set as early as 1983.
 The lyric describes growing up and trusting few people.
 A fast-paced song with simple verse and chord progressions, it begins with a simple drum beat, then an undulating bass rhythm, and finally kicks into the verse riff.
 Mould and Hart harmonize vocally in the chorus.